 - Practise physical distancing – always keep a distance of at least two metres (6 feet) from others outside your social circle.
 Follow restrictions for social gatherings and social circles.

 - Wear a face mask (or covering) if required or when physical distancing is not possible.

 COVID-19: Going Out Safely – infographic (3Cs settings, risk categories for activities)

 Face Coverings and Masks

-You may consider using a face covering or non-medical mask to reduce the risk of transmission of COVID-19 in areas where physical distancing may be challenging or not possible, such as:
+You may also consider using a face covering or non-medical mask in other situations to reduce the risk of transmission of COVID-19 in areas where physical distancing may be challenging or not possible.

 - Learn about face coverings (how to use, clean and dispose) – Ontario Ministry of Health